pmndrs/react-spring.io/src/pages/md/useSpring.md

 ### Async chains/scripts

-The to-property also allows you to either script your animation, or chain multiple animations together.
-Since these animations will execute asynchroneously make sure to provide a "from" property for base values, otherwise props will be empty.
+The `to` prop also allows you to (1) script your animation, or (2) chain multiple animations together.
+Since these animations will execute asynchronously, make sure to provide a `from` property for base values (otherwise, props will be empty).

 #### This is how you create a script